SoupyzInc/SoupyzInc/README.md

 # Hello, I'm Matthew 👋
 I am an aspiring student programmer.
 I mainly program using the .NET framework and C#.
+I have a year left to create something amazing and revolutionary.
+No second can be wasted!
 <!--
 ![](https://cdn.discordapp.com/attachments/756953114065633321/758855015590264862/readme.png)
 -->